andytoh78/MarketBasketAnalysis/fpgrowth.md

 ```
 ![image](https://github.com/andytoh78/market-basket-analysis/assets/139482827/01e3cc0c-b119-4823-9edb-a6fc8d21a0df)

 The output of the above code snippet provides a binary representation of the transaction data.
 Each row represents a transaction, and each column corresponds to an item.
 If an item is present in a transaction, the corresponding cell value will be indicated as `True`; otherwise, it will be `False`.
-This **${\color{yellow}\textsf{one-hot encoded}}$** format is commonly used for various data mining tasks, including association rule mining.
+This **${\color{blue}\textsf{one-hot encoded}}$** format is commonly used for various data mining tasks, including association rule mining.
 This is also the required format when using the FP-growth (from mlxtend) alogrithm in identifying frequent itemsets and association rules.

 Before applying the FP-growth algorithm, let's first take a look at the 30 most commonly purchased items in the dataset